-Frontier Backend is where the crawling logic/policies lies, essentially a brain of your crawler.
-Queue, Metadata and States are classes where all low level code is meant to be placed, and Backend opposite, operates on a higher levels.
-Frontera is bundled with database and in-memory implementations of Queue, Metadata and States which can be combined in your custom backends or used standalone by directly instantiating FrontierManager and Backend.
+The latter is meant to instantiate and hold the references to the objects of above mentioned classes.
+Frontera is bundled with database and in-memory implementations of Queue, Metadata, States and DomainMetadata which can be combined in your custom backends or used standalone by directly instantiating specific variant of FrontierManager.

-Backend methods are called by the Frontier Manager after Middleware, using hooks for Request and Response processing according to frontier data flow.
+DistributedBackend methods are called by the FrontierManager after Middleware, using hooks for Request and Response processing according to frontier data flow.

-Unlike Middleware, that can have many different instances activated, only one Backend can be used per frontier.
+Unlike Middleware, that can have many different instances activated, only one DistributedBackend can be used per frontier.

-2.5.1 Activating a backend
+2.6.1 Activating a backend

-To activate the frontier backend component, set it through the BACKEND setting.
+To activate the specific backend, set it through the BACKEND setting.